GoogleCloudPlatform/community/tutorials/cloud-functions-twilio-voice-record/index.md

 1. Install and initialize the [Google Cloud SDK][sdk].

-    1. After initializing the SDK install the Beta components:
+    1. After initializing the SDK, install the Beta components:

             gcloud components install beta